-Adobe Experience Platform Data Science Workspace provides the tools and resources to create, evaluate, and utilize machine-learning models to generate data predictions and insights.
-When machine-learning insights are ingested into a Profile-enabled dataset, that same data is also ingested as Profile records which can then be segmented using Adobe Experience Platform Segmentation Service.
-As profile and time series data is ingested, Real-time Customer Profile automatically decides to include or exclude that data from segments through an ongoing process called streaming segmentation, before merging it with existing data and updating the union view.
-As a result, you can instantaneously perform computations and make decisions to deliver enhanced, individualized experiences to customers as they interact with your brand.
+Adobe Experience Platform Data Science Workspace provides the tools and resources to create, evaluate, and utilize machine learning models to generate data predictions and insights.
+When machine learning insights are ingested into a Profile-enabled dataset, that same data is also ingested as Profile records which can then be segmented using Adobe Experience Platform Segmentation Service.

-This document provides links to tutorials that enable you to enrich Real-time Customer Profile with your machine-learned insights.
+This document provides links to tutorials that enable you to enrich Real-Time Customer Profile with your machine learning insights.

 In order to complete the tutorials below, you are required to have a working understanding of ingesting Profile data and creating segments.
 Before beginning this tutorial, please review the documentation for the following services: